open-component-model/signing-server/README.md

 signed by the server certificate.

 It requires a server certificate with optional certificate authority certificate for the web server and a certificate authority certificate for the validation of client certificates if the client authorization is not disabled.

+### HSM Signing

+Using the `hsm` signing options signing is switched to hardware-based signing, no private key is required anymore.
+The signing algorithms are the same.

+With `--hsm-module` the path to the HSM shared library is specified.
+This library is specific for your hardware signing module, which should be used for signing.
+For testing, you can use the `softhcm` library (for Unix systems this is typically `/usr/lib/softhsm/libsofthsm2.so`)

+Additionally, the pass phrase and the id or label of the private key has to be specified.
+The slot is optional, by default, the first reported slot is used.

 ### Sign with RSASSA-PKCS1-V1_5